jrcook416/jrcook416.github.io/training.markdown

 # Future Presentations #

-I am currently not scheduled to speak at any sites as of 1Q 2023.
+As of Memorial Day 2023, I am not scheduled to speak at any conferences or workshops..

 # Past Presentations #
 **Technology in the Fire Service Classroom**